code-and-effect/effective_test_bot/README.md

 # How to use this gem

-Effective TestBot provides 4 different layers of support to a developer writing minitest capybara feature tests:
+Effective TestBot provides 4 areas of support in writing minitest capybara tests.
+As a developer, use this gem to:

-1.) enjoy a whole bunch of individual minitest assertions and capybara quality of life helper functions.
+1.)
+Enjoy a whole bunch of individual minitest assertions and capybara quality of life helper functions.

-2.) call one-liner methods to run test suites (10-50+ assertions) against a page, or use these methods to build larger tests.
+2.)
+Call one-liner methods to run test suites (10-50+ assertions) against a page, or use these methods to build larger tests.

-3.) produce animated .gifs of test runs.
-Enable auto-save on failure to help debug a tricky test, or run in tour mode and record walkthroughs of features.
+3.)
+Produce animated .gifs of test runs.
+Enable autosave_animated_gif_on_failure to help debug a tricky test, or run in tour mode and record walkthroughs of features.

-4.) apply full stack automated testing - run `rake test:bot` to scan every route in your application and check it with an appropriate test suite.
+4.)
+Apply full stack automated testing.
+Just run `rake test:bot` to scan every route in your application and check that page with an appropriate test suite.

 ## Minitest Assertions